willh/willh.github.com/_posts/2019-02-18-mapping-the-work-of-a-software-developer.md

 - Overlaying the chain of activities and dependencies onto the map, and moving the components into the areas that I think best suit the level of innovation versus commodity effort, we can then create the basic map.

-- Describe each part and why it lives where it lives on the evolution axis
+- Describe significant parts and why it lives where it lives on the evolution axis

 ## Using the Map